Beit She'arim (Roman-era Jewish village)

-In the mid-2nd century, the village briefly became the seat of the rabbinic synod under Rabbi Judah ha-Nasi (compiler of the Mishnah), who was buried in the adjoining necropolis.
+Josephus mentions Beit She'arim in the late Second Temple period as a royal estate belonging to Berenice, near the border of Acre.
+In the mid-2nd century CE, it flourished as a town under the leadership of Rabbi Judah ha-Nasi, the compiler of the Mishnah, when it became a center of rabbinic scholarship and literary activity.
+After Rabbi Judah ha-Nasi's death around 220 CE, he was laid to rest in the adjoining necropolis.
+This necropolis, a vast network of underground tombs, transformed Beit She'arim into a central burial ground for Jews from both the Land of Israel and diaspora communities across the Middle East.

+Beth She'arim underwent a crisis in the 4th century and a continued decline by the 5th century, transforming from an urban center back into a rural village.
+Byzantine-period remains from the 6th and 7th centuries indicate a very limited presence at the site.
+Later this was the site of Sheikh Bureik, a village depopulated in the early 1920s due to the Sursock Purchase.

 It is today part of the Beit She'arim National Park.

 Location

 The site is situated on the spur of a hill about half a kilometer long and 200 meters wide, and lies in the southern extremity of the Lower Galilee mountains, facing the western end of the Jezreel Valley, east of Daliat el-Carmel, south of Kiryat Tivon, and west of Ramat Yishai.
 It rises 138 m above sea level at its highest point.
 It is first mentioned by Josephus as Besara where grain from the King's land was stored.